5 Benefits of Registering Your Trademark in Canada

 Enhanced Ability to License Trademark Rights in Canada to Others

 A brand protected through a registered trademark is a valuable business asset.
 Although both registered and unregistered trademarks may be licensed, the value of the licence to the licensee is greater when then trademark has been registered as the trademark owner's rights to the mark are stronger and more easily enforced against others.

 A trademark owner can license its trademark for use by others, either by providing an exclusive or non-exclusive licence.
 It is important however that the trademark owner retain control over the character or quality of the goods or services offered by the licensee in association with the trademark or else it risks losing its rights.

 Trademark licensing can be used to facilitate growth of a brand by either expanding the scale of operations or going outside of the trademark owner’s usual sphere of activity thereby increasing the brand’s reach.
 Furthermore, trademark licensing may be done for licence fees payable from the licensee to the licensor providing a revenue stream over and above the increase in brand value due to the licensee expanding the trademark's use and reach.

 Given the advantages of obtaining a trademark registration, there is no doubt of a good return on investment for a trademark registration for a new or existing brand you expect to generate at least six figures in annual revenue in future.

-If you would like to learn more about how to get a trademark registration in Canada or the United States, please do not hesitate to contact us for a complimentary and confidential telephone appointment.
+If you would like to learn more about how to get a trademark registration in Canada or the United States, contact us now for a complimentary and confidential initial telephone appointment.